rklymentiev/rklymentiev.com/content/tutorial/spatial-crime-analysis-in-python/index.md

 ## Density Plot (Kernel Density Estimation)

 While the mean center and standard deviational ellipse provide a useful summary of the overall spatial distribution of homicides, they don't show where crimes are most concentrated within the city.
 To reveal these high-intensity areas, a more informative approach is Kernel Density Estimation (KDE).
 KDE creates a continuous surface that highlights hot spots, locations where incidents cluster more tightly.
-To create a density plot, we first need to extract the numeric coordinates from each point's geometry, because the KDE (Kernel Density Estimation) function in Seaborn requires regular x--y values rather than geometric objects.
+To create a density plot, we first need to extract the numeric coordinates from each point's geometry, because the \`kde\` function in Seaborn requires regular x--y values rather than geometric objects.
 Once the coordinates are available, we can plot the incident points on a basemap and overlay a smooth KDE surface to highlight areas where homicides are more concentrated.
 This results in a clear visual representation of spatial crime intensity across the city.

 ``` python
 # plot all homicide points as the base layer